http://www.readwritethink.org/classroom-resources/calendar-activities/celebrate-first-summer-with-20656.html

 This NCTE page is the perfect place to begin looking for summer reading resources.
 Teachers can find links to teaching ideas, lesson plans, booklists, professional reading, and related NCTE resources.

-Reading is Fundamental provides ideas to keep kids reading during vacation.
-There are activities, tips, and articles on encouraging children to love reading.
+Reading Rockets provides ideas to keep kids reading during vacation.
+There are activities and tips on encouraging children to love reading.

 Grades 6 – 8 | Lesson Plan | Standard Lesson